erroronline1/qualitymanagement/readme.md

-on opening the draft file a macrobutton will be inserted at the end. on doubleclick the versioning and publishing routines will start. the button will disappear on exporting and quitting the file. you can set the version number and release date automatically to the next version and the current date or set it manually. in either cases you will be processed through archiving, publishing and registering the document in the list of documents in force. if you have to do changes, don't want to change the version but want to export it (e.g. when editing with set release date) you will have to set the variables manually to the current state. if you cancel the initial request the file will be saved without version control. archiving the documents happens without code to avoid any accidential changes. the file name will be followed by the version number. you can publish the document as an uneditable pdf file (but you could implement editable field with third party application), or choose to publish it as a protected docm with dynamic formields and optional checkbox-dependent content. afterwards on selecting the list of documents in force, the file will either add itself to the list or update its version and release date. it will add a mark as new version as well.
+on opening the draft file a macrobutton will be inserted at the end. on doubleclick the versioning and publishing routines will start. the button will disappear on exporting and quitting the file. you can set the version number and release date automatically to the next version and the current date or set it manually. in either cases you will be processed through archiving, publishing and registering the document in the list of documents in force. if you have to do changes, don't want to change the version but want to export it (e.g. when editing with set release date) you will have to set the variables manually to the current state. if you cancel the initial request the file will be saved without version control. archiving the documents happens without code to avoid any accidential changes. the file name will be followed by the version number. you can publish the document as an uneditable pdf file (but you could implement editable field with third party application), or choose to publish it as a protected docm with dynamic formfields and optional checkbox-dependent content. afterwards on selecting the list of documents in force, the file will either add itself to the list or update its version and release date. it will add a mark as new version as well, that later will be handled by the list of documents for release notifications.

 ![dynamic docm files](assets/dynamic_docm.gif)